Trgrf/ReadMeGen/README.md

 # README Generator
 ## Description
-This project allows you to instantly create a README file just by answering a few propmts.
+This project allows for you to create README's fast and easily.

 ## Table of Contents (Optional)
 - [Installation](#installation)